 The Challenge of Health Care Fraud

 The National Health Care Anti-Fraud Association (NHCAA) estimates that the financial losses due to health care fraud are in the tens of billions of dollars each year.
+A conservative estimate is 3% of total health care expenditures, while some government and law enforcement agencies place the loss as high as 10% of our annual health outlay, which could mean more than $300 billion.

 However, financial losses caused by health care fraud are only part of the story.
 Health care fraud has a human face too.
 Individual victims of health care fraud are sadly easy to find.
 These are people who are exploited and subjected to unnecessary or unsafe medical procedures.
 Or whose medical records are compromised or whose legitimate insurance information is used to submit falsified claims.